The missing submersible raises troubling questions for the adventure tourism industry

 A for-profit industry with government-funded rescues

-Now an massive government response is being led by the U.S. Coast Guard, using vessels, aircraft and remotely operated submersibles, or ROVs.
+Now a massive government response is being led by the U.S. Coast Guard, using vessels, aircraft and remotely operated submersibles, or ROVs.

 "There are a lot of pieces of equipment flowing in from St. Johns [in Canada] right now.
 Some of the ROV capability that's arriving soon is really great," said Coat Guard Capt.
 Jamie Frederick on Wednesday.